godot-go/godot-go/README.md

 ### Building Godot-Go

 **The GDExtension interface isn't currently stable.** In order for godot-go to work correctly, you must make sure the godot_headers are in sync between your godot binary and godot-go.
-Development is built and tested off of Godot 4 beta 10 [snapshot](https://downloads.tuxfamily.org/godotengine/4.0/beta10/).
+Development is built and tested off of Godot 4 beta 13 [snapshot](https://downloads.tuxfamily.org/godotengine/4.0/beta13/).

-    # generates godot_headers/godot/gdextension_interface.h and godot_headers/extension_api.json:
+    # exports the latest gdextension_interface.h and extension_api.json from the godot binary
     GODOT=/godot_folder_path/bin/godot make update_godot_headers_from_binary

-    # code generation from gdextension_interface.h
+    # generates code for wrapping gdextension_interface.h and extension_api.json
     make generate

     # build godot-go